nathaniel-wikamulia/confluent-producer-consumer-iot/README.md

 1. Click the previously provisioned Confluent Cloud cluster.
 2. In the left-hand menu, select "Topics".
 3. Click the "Add topic" button on the right side of the page.
-4. Enter a name for your cluster.
+4. Enter a name for your topic.
 For this workshop, we’ll use "iot".
 5. Click on the "Create with defaults" button.

 ## Step 5 - Create a Cluster API Key and API Secret